 Our DSL team includes a member/s of our senior leadership team.
 We also have Deputy DSLs (DDSL) within our staffing group.
-Whilst one of the DSLs is referred to as the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.
+Whilst one of the DSLs is referred to the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.

 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary, as per the contact details on page 3. - When the DSL is absent, please contact school's Deputy DSL(s) as per the contact details on page 3. - If the school's DSL and deputies are not available or cannot be reached, please request an urgent call back, providing a contact number via email to:
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Wherever possible, a DSL from St. Jude's will be available outside of these hours especially when there is a crisis situation for a pupil.
+Emergency contact details are shared with the Local Authority and stored by them. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary on enquiry@stjuderc.bham.sch.uk.
+This inbox is checked regularly by the Office Manager and Headteacher. - When the DSL is absent, please contact school's Deputy DSL(s) named at the start of this policy.
+A range of information, including about our DSLs, is also available on our website www.stjuderc.bham.sch.uk